 Green Gardens is one of the most popular trails in Gros Morne.

-On my first-ever trip to Newfoundland this summer, I packed in as many hikes and outdoor adventures as I possibly could.
-Exploring Gros Morne National Park was definitely part of my itinerary.
-And Green Gardens Trail had to make the list as one of the most popular hikes in the area.
-Overall, I’m glad to have experienced the Green Gardens hike.
-Many others will enjoy this one, too!
+In July 2022, on my first-ever trip to Newfoundland, I packed in as many hikes and outdoors adventures possible.
+Taking some time to explore Gros Morne National Park was part of my itinerary, and Green Gardens Trail had to make the list.
+As one of the most popular hikes in Gros Morne, Green Gardens offers a beautiful spot to stretch my legs toward the end of my visit.
+Overall, I’m glad I had the chance to experience the Green Gardens hike, and even got to see some sheep grazing on the sea cliffs.
+I think you’ll enjoy this one, too!

 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.